 Stops and Speeding…

-Welcome to Summer!
-Once again it seems like drivers cutting through the Woods forget that the speed limit is only 25 MPH, and they have to actually stop at those big red octagon signs that say STOP.
-The Board is assuming that all of these drivers are from other parts of the city just driving down our streets, but just in case it one of you, please be advised.
+Once again it seems like drivers in the Woods, whether they are residents or not, forget that the speed limit is only 25 MPH, and they have to actually stop at those big red octagon signs that say STOP.
+Just in case it one of you, please be advised.

 The Board is working closely with our Councilman Gordon Short and the Strongsville Police Department to beef up traffic patrols throughout the neighborhood.
-They have agreed that no warnings will be given and tickets will be issued for all speeders and folks running (or rolling through) Stop Signs – SO BE CAREFUL AND DRIVE SAFE.
+They have agreed that no warnings will be given and tickets will be issued for all speeders and folks running (or rolling) through Stop Signs – SO BE CAREFUL AND DRIVE SAFE.
 If you have younger/newer drivers in your family, you may have to have a chat with them about driving habits.
-With Spring here (no it is really here) many more neighbors will be out walking, biking, going to the park, the soccer field, to play Pickleball, Tennis or Basketball, and kids walking to Kinsner.
+Many neighbors are out walking, biking, going to the park, the soccer field, to play Pickleball, Tennis or Basketball, and kids walking to Kinsner.
 So we want to keep everyone safe.

 Soccer Field Reservation policy here.